San Juan de Marcona Airport

-San Juan de Marcona Airport (ICAO: SPJN) is an airport serving city of San Juan de Marcona, the capital of the Ica Region of Peru, and the Marcona Naval Base.
+San Juan de Marcona Airport (ICAO: SPJN) is an airport serving the city of San Juan de Marcona, the capital of the Ica Region of Peru, and the Marcona Naval Base.

 The runway is in the desert 2.7 km northeast of the town, and has an additional 800 m of overrun on its southeastern end.

 The San Juan de Marcona VOR-DME (Ident: SJN) is 7.0 nmi north-northeast of the airport.